 If we truly do have a problem in our families and with the spiritual formation of our children, these statistics help to offer clarity as to the source of the problem—faith and spiritual formation is simply not a priority in the home.
 Instead, parents are abdicating their God-given responsibilities in favor of drive through religion that is served by Youth Ministers and other church leaders.
 This is in direct opposition to God’s direction to the Israelites that was given by Moses in Deuteronomy 6:4-9.

 4 Listen, O Israel!
 The Lord is our God, the Lord alone.
 5 And you must love the Lord your God with all your heart, all your soul, and all your strength.
 6 And you must commit yourselves wholeheartedly to these commands that I am giving you today.
 7 Repeat them again and again to your children.
 Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.
 8 Tie them to your hands and wear them on your forehead as reminders.
 9 Write them on the doorposts of your house and on your gates.

 Moses told the Israelites that if they would heed his direction, “then all will go well with you, and you will have many children in the land flowing with milk and honey, just as the Lord, the God of your ancestors, promised you” (Deut 6:3).
 This direction applies just as well to Christians today.
 We have the opportunity and obligation to create a legacy of faithful, Christ-like living for generations to come.

-Thanks so much to Pensacola Auto Graphics for sponsoring my blog!
+Thanks so much to Pensacola Towing Service for sponsoring my blog!